-Children’s principal Physical Therapy unit is located next door to the Balance Program at Children’s Hospital Boston at Waltham.
+Boston Children’s principal Physical Therapy unit is located next door to the Balance Program at Boston Children’s at Waltham.
 The physical closeness of the two programs allows patients see multiple specialists in one visit, and facilitates optimal communication among doctors.

 At every step of the way, our experienced team will guide your child, and your family, through treatment with skill, compassion and empathy.

 Here are some common FAQ's about the visit:

 *My child/I will come in for balance/vestibular testing, what do I need to prepare?

 - DO NOT take sedatives/tranquillizers or any anti-dizziness mediations (e.g. meclizine) at least 24 hours before testing; If you need medication as instructed by a physician, you should continue to take and inform us on the day of testing.

 - DO NOT wear any eye makeups (e.g. eyeliner or mascara).
 Other facial makeups should be kept to minimal.